 People often use the terms panic attack or anxiety attack to refer to the same experience.
-However, there are key differences between a panic attack vs. anxiety attack.
-Knowing the differences can help your teenager get the right treatment if they suffer from panic attacks or anxiety attacks regularly.
+However, there are key differences between a panic attack vs. an anxiety attack.
+Knowing the differences can help your teenager find the right anxiety treatment program if they regularly suffer from panic attacks or anxiety attacks.

 Let’s take a closer look at how you can identify the differences and similarities between a panic attack vs. anxiety attack.